 orange coconut that can be opened with

-the help of sharp knife using – a
+the help of sharp knife is a wonderful

 Mineral water and soft drinks are